ifIMust/room_generator/README.md

 ## Further Work
 - Use a more formal flask app project structure.
-- Get the flask app address dynamically, to use for service registration.
+- Use gunicorn configuration to set up service registration.
 - Write API tests.
 - Permit client to request a room type.
 - Generate other, more interesting room shapes.
-- Use a logger.